By Julie Ford

 2. Rollovers: You can roll over money from one 529 plan to another as often as once a year.
 So if you do select a new 529 plan and you'd like to keep all your college funds in one place, contact the new plan and they'll help you with the rollover process.
 It's a little bit tricky with tax rules though, so read more about this here before making any moves.

-3. Investment Options: As James and Joseph age, you'll want their 529 investments to shift to a lower risk profile just in case there's an economic downturn right when you need to start using the savings.
+3. Investment Options: As your children age, you'll want their 529 investments to shift to a lower risk profile just in case there's an economic downturn right when you need to start using the savings.
 Do your eyes glaze over when talking about investments?
 If so, you might consider choosing a "target-date" or "age-based investment option" for your 529 plans.
 This is a mutual fund that will invest in a variety of ways for an appropriate level of risk given your child’s age.
 The fund will automatically move into less risky investments as college years approach.
 This is by far the most popular investment option among 529 account owners (though not every plan offers one).
 If you aren't currently using this type of fund but would like to, the IRS will let you change investment options for your 529 plan once per year.

 5. Automate: Last, if you haven't already, it's a great idea to set up an auto monthly payment to your 529(s) in the amount you calculated in last week's issue.
 This way you won't forget to save.
 But remember, don't hesitate to pause your college savings at any point to focus only on retirement or emergency savings if needed.